An inductive model structure for strict $\infty$-categories: Abstract

 \section{Abstract}

-We construct a left semi-model category of ``marked strict $\infty$-categories'' for which the fibrant objects are those whose marked arrows satisfy natural closure properties and are weakly invertible.
+We construct a left semi-model category of ``marked strict $\infty$-categories'' for which the fibrant objects are those whose marked arrows satisfy natural closure properties and are invertible up to higher marked arrows.
 The canonical model structure on strict $\infty$-categories can be recovered as a left Bousfield localization of this model structure.
 We show that an appropriate extension of the Street nerve to the marked setting produces a Quillen adjunction between our model category and the Verity model structure for complicial sets, generalizing previous results by the second named author.
-Finally, we use this model structure to study, in the setting of strict $\infty$-categories, the idea that there are several non-equivalent notions of weak $(\infty,\infty)$-categories - depending on what tower of $(\infty,n)$-categories is used.
-We show that there ought to be at least three different notions of $(\infty,\infty)$-categories.
+Finally, we use this model structure to study, in the setting of strict $\infty$-categories, the idea that, because they are two different ``truncation functors'' taking an $(\infty,n)$ to an $(\infty,n-1)$-category, there are two non-equivalent definitions for the $(\infty,1)$-category of $(\infty,\infty)$-categories as a limit of the $(\infty,1)$-categories of $(\infty,n)$-categories.
+We show that in fact there seem to be at least three non-equivalent ways of constructing an $(\infty,1)$-category of $(\infty,\infty)$-categories.